ZornLab/Mona/README.md

 save_mona_dir_custom(counts,meta,reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-The final step is to launch Mona, click 'Load new dataset', and navigate to where the directory is stored.
+The final step is to launch Mona, click 'Load dataset', and navigate to where the directory is stored.
 You can also open a dataset automatically when Mona launches by providing the path:

 ```
 mona("Desktop/my_dataset")